fosskers/aura/book/src/localisation.md

 Obviously the syntax among languages is different, and so where you insert the variables you've been given into the sentence depends on your language.

+Reminder: There are two main files to add translations to:
+`lib/Aura/Languages.hs` and `lib/Aura/Languages/Fields.hs`.

 ### Step Four - Command-line Flag

 We choose output languages in Aura by using flags on the command line.